History of the British canal system: Railway competition and decline

 From about 1840, the railway network gained greater importance.
 With the transition from short-distance horse-drawn tramways to increasingly practical, powerful steam locomotives, trains could not only carry more than the canals, but could transport people and goods far more quickly than the walking pace of the canal boats.
 Most of the investment that had previously gone into canal building was diverted into railway building.
 By the second half of the 19th century, many canals were owned by railway companies or competing with them, and many were in decline, with decreases in mile-ton charges to try to remain competitive.
 After this, the less successful canals (particularly narrow-locked canals, whose boats could only carry about thirty tons) failed quickly.
 Faced with decline, there were at least two attempts by canal owners to convert their canal to a railway.
-This was vigorously opposed by competing rail interests, and so failed to gain the necessary Act of Parliament.
+This was vigorously opposed by competing rail interests, and so failed to gain the necessary acts of Parliament.

 Canal companies could not compete against the speed of the new railways, and in order to survive, they had to slash their prices.
 This put an end to the huge profits that canal companies had enjoyed before the coming of the railways, and also had an effect on the boatmen who faced a drop in wages.
 Flyboat working (see § Boats below) virtually ceased, as it could not compete with the railways on speed and the boatmen found they could only afford to keep their families by taking them with them on the boats.
 This became standard practice across the canal system, often with families with several children living in tiny boat cabins, creating a considerable community of boat people.
 Though this community ostensibly had much in common with Gypsies, both communities strongly resisted any such comparison, and surviving boat people feel deeply insulted if described as "water gypsies".